nnstreamer/nnstreamer/Documentation/getting-started-meson-build.md

 ## Getting Started: Meson/Ninja Build

-NNStreamer uses meson/ninja as its standard build envrionment; both Tizen(GBS-OBS/.rpm) and Ubuntu(pdebuild/.deb) builds uses meson/ninja.
+NNStreamer uses meson/ninja as its standard build environment; both Tizen(GBS-OBS/.rpm) and Ubuntu(pdebuild/.deb) builds uses meson/ninja.

 With meson/ninja, you may build in the git repo directory and install nnstreamer binaries to your designated directories.
 However, you should be careful on configuring nnstreamer; i.e., the paths of subplugins and .ini file locations.
 Please note that nnstreamer tries to load /etc/nnstreamer.ini by default.